Eequ · After school. In place of school. Beyond school.

 Location and Kit List

-Further information for one day course Location - Woodland close to village of Barham, near Canterbury, Kent.
+Further information for one day course Location - Bodgers camp, Goodnestone Park, Goodnestone, near Canterbury, Kent.
 Directions and kit list will be sent via email one week prior to course.
 All tools and equipment will be provided.
-If raining we will provide a large parachute for shelter where possible.
+If raining we will have tarpaulin shelters within the camp area.
 Water and hot drinks are provided.
-There is a bush toilet for your use.
 Transport By train: If arriving at Aylesham station it is necessary to pre-book taxi. www.thevillagetaxi.com Mob 07735668686 Canterbury Station: Taxi rank outside station.
 By car: Directions to site will be sent via email prior to the course.
 Please do not use post-code from website as this is our office address and not where course is held.
 There is car-parking space within the woodland.
 Kit required: Appropriate clothing and footwear for season (Wet Weather Gear) Foraging course - Long trousers and sleeves as walking through undergrowth.
-Camping Chair/stool Working gloves Packed lunch/drink Mug Foragin...
+Camping Chair/stool Working gloves and scissors Packed lunch/drink Mug Foraging course additional information and kit This foraged food is cooked in the afternoon.
+Please bring packed lunch.
+All cooking equipment will be provided, but please do bring along your own mug, cutlery and bowls/plates for the wild food meal we will prepare later in the afternoon.
+Please inform us if you have any allergies or specific dietary needs.
+Wear clothing that is appropriate for the conditions as we may be in rough terrain, very muddy areas or pushing through undergrowth.
+Sturdy waterproof boots, trousers (rather than shorts) and long sleeves will help to protect you from environmental hazards.
+Any pocket guides you may have Camera and notebook for recording information.

 Drinks